-And, in tropical countries such as Singapore, Bronchiolitis in kids is mostly seen during the monsoon season.
+And, in tropical countries such as ours, bronchiolitis is mostly seen during the monsoon season.

-While Bronchiolitis is common in children below the age of two, it can also occur in older kids.
+While bronchiolitis is more common in children below the age of two, it can also occur in older kids.

-Typically, they do not develop Bronchiolitis, they may still have RSV in their bodies and may exhibit some symptoms such as wheezing and coughing.
-But these are not the only symptoms to watch out.
+Typically, they do not develop bronchiolitis, but they may still have RSV in their bodies and may exhibit some symptoms such as wheezing and coughing.
+But these are not the only symptoms to watch out for.

-You will notice that Bronchiolitis infection breaks out towards the fag end of a common cold.
-So you may notice the following initial symptoms:
+The bronchiolitis infection breaks out towards the far end of a common cold, so you may notice the following initial symptoms:

 - Mild cough